 Juney Whank Falls Trail is a 0.6 mile moderately trafficked loop trail located near Bryson City, North Carolina that features a waterfall and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, birding, and horses and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, birding, and horses and is best used from March until October.
 Horses are also able to use this trail.

 The park itself is really pretty!
 The waterfall and hike is small.
 We like something more adventurous but this would be great for others or maybe even younger ones!